dvdlite/dvdlite.co/src/pages/now.md

 ## May 2024

-April was mostly traveling out of the country for vacation.
+April was spent mostly traveling out of the country for vacation.
 I didn't get as much reading done as I had hoped, as my kindle library book expired and I was unable to renew it or access a physical copy.

+:seedling: Rig up a mast for using StarLink in the RV

 :herb: Migrate HomeLab from 1G to 2.5G and 10G networking, clean up rack wiring